About Me

 “Thoreau practiced ‘civil disobedience’ by not paying a tax he believed was immoral,” Wood says.
 “I do the same when I walk to work.”

 In 2007 I led the Unitarian Universalist Fellowship of Visalia to obtain Green Sanctuary certification, and served as its president for several years between 2007 and the late 2000s.
 The Green Sanctuary program promotes environmental awareness, sustainable practices, and environmental justice.
 Unitarian Universalists had merged in 1961 with the goal of establishing a universal religion of humanity for liberal religions around the world, but that goal has failed.
 Today, I am now a UU apostate because organized Unitarian Universalists (UU) have largely strayed from their traditional insistence on universal tolerance firmly grounded in the Enlightenment Ideal of Reason (instead embracing a new form of left-wing dogmatism which goes so far as to stolidly embrace a rejection of reason and logic, calling them expressions of white supremacy), and have seemingly abandoned the basic focus of spirituality aligned with science to instead embrace anthropocentrism and tribalism (what one UU minister calls “identarianism”).
 See How Unitarian Universalism Became a Church of Shaming, Bullying and Coercion by David Cycleback (9 Jan 2024).
 I find it unfortunate that so many people today embrace “identity politics” where focusing attention on differences based on trivial things like skin color or cultural history create a prevailing antagonism.
 Sadly, we appear to live in a world where human tribalism runs amok, where fear and competition thrives between human tribes living even on different continents.
+Worst of all, the traditional universal “Enlightenment” values of freedom, reason, and tolerance are increasingly abandoned in favor of ideological intolerance, especially manifesting in so-called progressive organizations everywhere.
 But as African American scientist Neil DeGrasse Tyson says, we ought to “imagine if race, gender expression, and ethnicity were as irrelevant to our judgement of people as whether they wear glasses, what brand of toothpaste they use, or whether they prefer waffles over pancakes.”
 He goes on to point out that from a cosmic perspective (e.g. imagine how aliens would view us), “all humans are indistinguishable from one another, not matter how much we distinguish ourselves.”
 And Native American author Robin Kimmerer summarizes: “We have been given the duty to live in balance and harmony with each other and all living things.”

 (On this note, my personal philosophy has always taken the approach that Science is just one of several fundamental ways of understanding the Universe; but it is not and cannot ever be the sole way of understanding it.
 There must be additional ways of knowing and understanding the world besides just the mind.
 We also need the organs of the body, heart, and spirit to fully comprehend the world.
 And as many religious scholars point out, dry facts, geometric reasoning, and the scientific method is only one particular method of understanding.
 While we must never deny scientific knowledge, reason, evidence, or the scientific method, we must also embrace additional ways of understanding, including art, music poetry, metaphor, story, ceremony and ritual, and even what Joseph Campbell calls myth.
 As Robin Wall Kimmerer – herself a scientist – observes: “metaphor is a way of telling truth far greater than scientific data.”)